Ueberspannung/PD-PPS-Controller/README.md

 These power supplies often range from 0 - 30 V and 0 - 5 A. As far as I am concerned, I mostly use 5 - 15 V at a few amps.

 What if we can use this augmented profile to mimic a lab power supply?
-We would nee a chip which is capable of requesting this profile from a suitable PPS capable USB Type C power supply.
+We would need a chip which is capable of requesting this profile from a suitable PPS capable USB Type C power supply.
 Well there is the easy and the hard way:
 The easy way would be to tell some chip to request the desired voltage form the power supply.